 This course provides a review of all skills acquired during prior Medical Assisting classes, including injections and phlebotomy.
-Through a comprehensive review, the student will prepare to sit for the national certification exam.
+Through a comprehensive review, the student will prepare to sit for a national certification examination.
 Career development and employment seeking related topics will be discussed, including cover letters, resumes, applications, and professionalism during interviews, answering interview questions, appropriate follow-up after the interviews, and continuing education.
 Life skills and professional behavior will also be addressed.